MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 ### Purpose of the data model

-I aim to model the data to support data analysis. in areas such as:
+I aim to model the data to support data analysis in areas such as:

 - sentiment analysis of reviews
 - analyse correlation of reviews and sales metrics